(THIS INFO IS FOR THE 2023 EVENT. INFO FOR 2024 WILL BE POSTED IN FEB.)

 This course will delve into more advanced forms of bluegrass guitar rhythm playing.
 In addition to learning our way around the standard “boom-chuck” bass note and strum patterns that form the foundation of bluegrass rhythm guitar, we will explore more advanced moving bass lines, substitute chords and inversions, and even some basic three-note swing rhythm patterns to put some extra ‘sock’ into your playing.
 Along the way, we’ll highlight the concepts of harmonic theory and how to select chords and chord patterns to strengthen the guitar’s support of the vocalist and instrumentalist.
 Familiarity with flatpicking and guitar chords, along with knowledge of guitar tablature is highly recommended.
 While tablature will be provided for most techniques and songs covered in class, participants are strongly encouraged to bring recording devices to class as a memory aid, since we will be covering some fairly challenging material.

-BEGINNING SWING GUITAR (Greg Ruby)
+GUITAR AS A SECOND LANGUAGE (Greg Ruby)

 SWING ENSEMBLE (Greg Ruby)